Try JustDone

 See the difference?
 It’s not just reworded; it feels human.
 The AI humanizer understands tone, clarity, and natural language in a way a basic paraphrasing tool can’t.

-AI Rewriters sit somewhere in between between Paraphrasers and Humanizers.
+AI rewriters sit somewhere in between Paraphrasers and Humanizers.
 They aren’t focused on plagiarism or tone, but on refinement.
 An AI tool for rewriting helps improve clarity, fix grammar, and reshape sentence structure.
 It’s what I turn to when I’ve written something, but it still feels off.
 Think of it as a digital editor, one that helps your ideas shine more clearly.

+For instance, let’s rewrite this sentence piece from a student's essay about social media.
 Here’s what it looks like after AI Rewriter:

 This version improves clarity, structure, and tone, and that’s a typical benefit you’d get from a good AI tool for rewriting.